ScottieTee/Card-Game/README.md

+# Installation
+clone the repository, run git init

+# Usage
+In the terminal run "node script.js"
+User is prompted to enter an amount of players greater than 0 and less than 24.
+Player id's will be created as hands are input into the console by pressing enter until all players have hands, then the winning player id is output into the console.

 # Card-Game
 A program that accepts as its input a collection of hands of cards, and selects the winner from among those hands.